The character map in deformation quantization: Compatibility of the cyclic Shoikhet--Dolgushev map with cap products

-Here $Op$ is one of the operations $I,H$.
-The $\pi_1$ is the projection to the configuration space of the first vertex (and the framings) alone, forgetting the positions of all the other vertices.
-The remainder of the notation is defined in appendix \ref{app:graphs}.
+The goal of this section is to define the morphisms $\mV_I^\pi$ and $\mV_H^\pi$ occuring in Proposition \ref{prop2} above and give a proof of that proposition.
+Both morphisms will be defined as a sum of terms corresponding to Shoikhet graphs.
+In fact the formulas will be identical to those for the twisted version $\mV^\pi$ of B. Shoikhet's morphism $\mV$ \cite{Shoikhet}, except that the weights are computed slightly differently.
+Recall that the Taylor component $\mV_1^\pi$ of this morphism is defined by the formula

+Here $\gamma\in \Tpoly$ and $a_0,\dots, a_n$ are smooth functions.
+The sum is over all Shoikhet graphs, see Appendix \ref{app:graphs} or \cite{Shoikhet}.
+The form valued multi-differential operator $D_\Gamma$ is defined in equation \eqref{equ:dgammadef}.
+The integral is over a certain subspace $\pi_1^{-1}(U_{1})$ of the space $C_{m+1,n}$ (see Definition \ref{def:configspace}), which is essentially B. Shoikhet's space of configurations of $m+n+3$ points in the unit disk.
+Here ``essentially'' means that our space $C_{m+1,n}$ is bigger by a factor $S^1$, which we interpret as a choice of framing (direction) at the center of the disk.
+The map $\pi_1: C_{m+1,n}\to C_{1,n}$ is the forgetful map, forgetting the positions of $m$ points $2,\dots,m+1$.
+The subspace $U_1$ is obtained by fixing the framing to align with the position of point $\bar 0$ on the boundary of the disk.
+For the notation used, see Appendix \ref{app:graphs}, where also the differential form $\omega_\Gamma$ is defined.

+The formulas for $\mV_I^\pi$ and $\mV_H^\pi$ are given by almost the same expression, except that the subspace $U_{1}$ is replace by different subspaces.
+Concretely

+where $\mathit{Op}$ stands for either $I$ or $H$.
+The subspaces $U_I$ and $U_H$ corresponding to the operation $I$ and $H$ are depicted in Figure \ref{fig:subspaces}.
+For $U_I\subset U_1$ one fixes the framing to the position of point $\bar 0$ on the boundary, and additionally restricts the point $1$ in the interior to that line segment, connecting the center point $0$ with $\bar 0$.
+For $U_H$, there is no constraint on the inner framing, but the point $1$ is restricted to the disk segment between (in clockwise sense) $\bar{0}$ and the framing at $0$.
+This is the region colored gray in Figure \ref{fig:subspaces}.
 The operation $\mV_I$ has already been found by D. Calaque and C. Rossi \cite{CalaqueRossi}, cf. the Remark before section \ref{sec:imof1}.
 The main result of this section is the following theorem. \begin{thm} The operation $\mV_H^\pi(\gamma)$ satisfies

 where $deg_H$ and $deg_f$ are the Hochschild and differential form grading operators. \end{thm} \begin{proof} This is a standard Kontsevich-Stokes proof.
 Concretely, one applies Stokes' Theorem to the integrals